Knife River Indian Villages National Historic Site

 The Knife River Indian Villages National Historic Site, which was established in 1974, preserves the historic and archaeological remnants of bands of Hidatsa, Northern Plains Indians, in North Dakota.
 This area was a major trading and agricultural area.
-Three villages were known to occupy the Knife area.
+Three villages were known to occupy the Knife River area.
 In general, these three villages are known as Hidatsa villages.
 Broken down, the individual villages are Awatixa Xi'e (lower Hidatsa village), Awatixa and Big Hidatsa village.
 Awatixa Xi'e is believed to be the oldest village of the three.
 The Big Hidatsa village was established around 1600.

 Geography

 The Knife River Indian Villages National Historic Site is located in central North Dakota, at the confluence of the Knife River with the Missouri River.
 The village is located ½ mile north of present-day Stanton, North Dakota, 1 hour north west of Bismarck, and 1 ½ hours south west of Minot, North Dakota.
 The Knife River is a tributary to the Missouri River.
 Scenic sights such as broad plains, river bluffs, and river bottom forests can all be seen along the two rivers.
 The national park borders both sides of the Knife River, and is made up of a forested peninsula along the length of the river.